Rookout/piper/docs/CONTRIBUTING.md

 To maintain a consistent codebase and ensure readability, we follow a set of coding guidelines in Piper.
 Please adhere to the following guidelines when making changes:

 * Follow the [Effective Go](https://go.dev/doc/effective_go) guide for Go code.
-* Follow the [Folder convenstion](https://github.com/golang-standards/project-layout) guide for Go code.
+* Follow the [Folder convention](https://github.com/golang-standards/project-layout) guide for Go code.
 * Write clear and concise comments to explain the code's functionality.
 * Use meaningful variable and function names.
 * Make sure your code is properly formatted and free of syntax errors.
 * Run tests locally.
-* Check that the feature documenated.
+* Check that the feature documented.
-* Add new packges only if necessary and already existing one, can't be used.
+* Add new packages only if necessary and already existing one, can't be used.
-* Add tests for new fatures or modification.
+* Add tests for new features or modification.

 ## Helm Chart

 To make sure that the documentation is updated use [helm-docs](https://github.com/norwoodj/helm-docs) comment convention.
 The pipeline will execute `helm-docs` command and update the version of the chart.

-Also please make sure to run those commands locally to debug the chart before merging:
+Also, please make sure to run those commands locally to debug the chart before merging:

 ```bash
 helm lint